 1977 saw Lee and Fowley co-write the Runaways' track "I Want to Be Where the Boys Are".
 The song appeared on the band's "Live in Japan" album, which went on to reach certified Gold.
 Over the years, she has been signed to labels Island Records, L.A., Mushroom Records, and Canada (Heart Label), has been nominated 5 years in a row for the Best San Diego Rock Band at the San Diego Music Awards, and not to mention -- has rocked the stage with countless talented musicians.
 Additionally, she has been featured on the sci-fi TV show Defiance as a vocalist.

-Currently performing in a supergroup with Mike Keneally (Frank Zappa) in Southern California and running her own imprint, Play Like a Girl Records, Roni Lee shows little signs of slowing down.
+Currently touring the U.S. with the new EP "Doll Face", and running her own label, Play Like a Girl Records, Roni Lee shows little signs of slowing down.
 With plenty more musical moments to create, Roni Lee invites you to join her.
 Head to http://www.ronileegroup.com/ for tour dates, bookings and more.

 • Roni’s voice and guitar are featured on TV shows such as: Defiance, Midnight in Texas, American Housewife and others.

 • Currently performing with Lynn Sorensen, former bassist for Paul Rodgers and Bad Company, and drummer Jeff Kathan Roni's album, "Heroes" was produced by Warren Huart and was recorded at Sunset Sound Recorders Studios in Hollywood with Lynn Sorensen on bass and world renowned drummer, Kenny Aronoff.